 One important safety warning about Reynisfjara: this beach is known for powerful “sneaker waves” that surge up the sand without warning.
 These waves have killed visitors, and you should stay well back from the waterline at all times.
 There’s now a colour-coded warning system at the beach (green, yellow, red) indicating current wave danger.
 Pay attention to these signs and check SafeTravel.is for current conditions before visiting.

-This is the largest lava flow in the world, covering an areas of 218 square miles, and it was formed when the Laki volcano erupted in 1783.
+This is the largest lava flow in the world, covering an area of 218 square miles, and it was formed when the Laki volcano erupted in 1783.
 The eruption lasted eight months, and 42 billion tons of lava was spewed forth.
 The eruption had far-reaching global consequences, with the ash in the air affecting the climate across Europe and causing crop failures and famine.

 Today, the moss covered Eldhraun Lava Field is a unique and beautiful site, unlike anywhere else we saw in Iceland, and there are a number of spots you can stop to admire its vastness.
 Just be sure to stay to the marked paths and not to walk on the moss, as it is very fragile and takes decades to regenerate.

-Where to stay
+Where to Stay

-- Hotel Skaftafell – found by Route 1, this hotel is 40 minutes drive west of Jokulsarlon Glacier lagoon, and offers lovely views, WiFi, on-site restaurant, and bar
+- Hotel Skaftafell.
+Found by Route 1, this hotel is 40 minutes drive west of Jokulsarlon Glacier Lagoon, and offers lovely views, WiFi, on-site restaurant, and bar.

-- Old Cottage – a little east of the Jokulsarlon Glacier Lagoon, this budget hotel offers rooms with shared bathrooms, a restaurant, and an on-site kitchen
+- Old Cottage.
+A little east of the Jokulsarlon Glacier Lagoon, this budget hotel offers rooms with shared bathrooms, a restaurant, and an on-site kitchen.

-- Fosshotel Nupar – around an 80 minute drive west of the Jokulsarlon Glacier Lagoon, this property is part of the well-rated Fosshotel range.
+- Fosshotel Nupar.
+Around an 80 minute drive west of the Jokulsarlon Glacier Lagoon, this property is part of the well-rated Fosshotel range.
 These sit in the mid to upper range of hotel options in Iceland, and rooms offer lovely views.
 There’s also an on-site restaurant.

 You can see more options for this region on booking.com here.

-Day 3: South Coast Highlights & Reykjavik (depart early, aim for Reykjavik by ~6pm)
+Day 3: South Coast Highlights & Reykjavik (Depart Early, Aim for Reykjavik by ~6pm)

 The lake is filled with eerily blue icebergs, which break off the glacier and float around in the lake.
-After a long period of doing this, they become small enough to float out to sea, where many of them end up on the so-called Diamond Beach – named because all the washed up icebergs look like diamonds strewn across the sand.
+After a long period of doing this, they become small enough to float out to sea, where many of them end up on the so-called Diamond Beach, named because all the washed up icebergs look like diamonds strewn across the sand.

 At Jökulsárlón you have a couple of options for activities depending on the time of year.
 In summer (May to October), you can take a boat tour on the lagoon, which gets you close to the glacier edge with a chance to see seals.
 The amphibian boat tours are the most popular option and typically last around 40 minutes.
 The lagoon has too much ice in winter for boat tours to operate.

 In winter, you can do an ice cave tour instead, with departures from Jokulsarlon.
 These tours, which last around three hours, take you up onto Vatnajokull Glacier where an experienced guide will take you inside a beautiful ice cave.
-An ice cave tour is a popular activity, so definitely book this one in advance.
-Also be aware that it will take some time, so you might need to adjust the remainder of your days activities to accommodate it.
+An ice cave tour is a popular activity, so do book this one in advance.
+Also be aware that it will take some time, so you might need to adjust the remainder of your day’s activities to accommodate it.

 From Jokulsarlon, you’re going to start heading back to Reykjavik.
 However, there’s still lots to see on the way back.

 Continuing along the south coast, our next stop is the DC-3 plane wreck.
 This is a popular stop off the Ring Road, with a hike leading you to the wreck of a DC-3 that crashed here some decades ago.
+A second DC-3 was placed at the site in 2025, so the scene now includes both wrecks, which is worth knowing before you set out (some older photographs and guides only show one).

-The walk out to the plane and back takes about 2 hours, and this is a very popular stop.
+The walk out to the planes and back takes about 2 hours, and this is a very popular stop.
 It’s not for everyone, but if you do decide to head out here, make sure you are properly dressed and prepared for it.

 See our full guide to finding the Iceland plane crash, so you know what to expect.

 The first option is Seljavallalaug swimming pool.
-Having done a bit of walking on your trip, we thought that maybe it was time for a dip in a free hot spring!
+Having done a bit of walking on your trip, we thought that maybe it was time for a dip in a free hot spring.
 Iceland has a wide range of geothermally heated pools around the country, which range from fairly pricey experiences like the Blue Lagoon, through to entirely free options.

 The Seljavallalaug Swimming Pool falls into the latter category.
-This 25 metre long 10 metre wide pool is about a fifteen minute walk from the parking lot (which you’ll find here on Google Maps), and there are changing rooms here so you can get in and out of your bathing clothes.
-We think visiting a geothermal pool whilst in Iceland is a must-do activity, and this is an excellent free option!
+This 25 metre long, 10 metre wide pool is about a fifteen minute walk from the parking lot (which you’ll find here on Google Maps), and there are changing rooms here so you can get in and out of your bathing clothes.
+We think visiting a geothermal pool whilst in Iceland is a must-do activity, and this is an excellent free option.

-A third option is to skip both pools, and head back to explore a bit of Reykjavik.
-We’d suggest checking out the beautiful Hallgrimskirkja, the Sun Voyager statue, and the pretty town center.
 This would also be a good opportunity to have a nice meal if your budget will stretch to it.

 If you have a bit longer in town, and want to do some more sightseeing, consider a Reykjavik city card.
 A 24 hour card is good value and gets you free access to many of the city’s top attractions, as well as free public transport on the city bus services.